 Joseph Covill (composer)

 Joseph Covill is currently the Director of Bands for Lincoln Middle School in Pullman, Washington where he is an accomplished composer and arranger for both middle school and high school band, specializing in music for younger Jazz ensembles.
-Covill was named Distinguished Teacher of the Year for Pullman School District in 2014.
+Covill was named Distinguished Teacher of the Year for Pullman School District in 2014 and received the Southeast Washington Music Education Association Outstanding Music Educator Award for 2018.

 Nikki Crathorne (composer)